JanHerca/urantiapedia/output/wikijs/en/article/606/Vol7_2.md

 This answer of Jesus to Ganid sums up in itself the motive in his contacts with truth seekers.
 It definitely proves the importance Jesus attached to personal relationship qualities between men.

-In that state of mind, the C.E.R.D.H. organizes a meeting-from the 3rd to the 11 th of August 1986for readers coming from the U.S.A., Canada, Mexico, Oceania, and Europe.
+In that state of mind, the C.E.R.D.H. organizes a meeting-from the 3rd to the 11th of August 1986for readers coming from the U.S.A., Canada, Mexico, Oceania, and Europe.

-The aim of that meeting is to allow to any reader willing to enter into relationship with readers coming from other cultures and speaking other languages, to share ideas and meanings, to build a friendship network outside his country frontiers and to live for a week “the supreme experience of iiving. ”
+The aim of that meeting is to allow to any reader willing to enter into relationship with readers coming from other cultures and speaking other languages, to share ideas and meanings, to build a friendship network outside his country frontiers and to live for a week “the supreme experience of living.”

-We point out that this event is a“ meeting” in the true meaning of that word, during which every one brings in, the best he has and receices the best the others have.
+We point out that this event is a“ meeting” in the true meaning of that word, during which every one brings in, the best he has and receives the best the others have.
 We propose to share ideas, but above all to share the spiritual food outcoming from the love of every one.

 This meeting will take place in the castle of Montvillargenne, close by Chantilly, in a natural setting,about 40 Kms north of Paris.